Divorce & Dissolution

 At Wald & Thorndal, we work closely with our clients to determine whether they are best suited for mediation, collaboration or litigation.
-Led by Paul W. Thorndal, a Certified Family Law Specialist*, our attorneys are trained in all three methods, so we are able to assist clients with both simple and complex cases, and with both "amicable" and "hostile" divorces.
+Our attorneys are trained in all three methods, so we are able to assist clients with both simple and complex cases, and with both "amicable" and "hostile" divorces.
 We are happy to work with you to figure out the best way to handle your divorce as humanely and cost-effectively as possible.

 The Mediation-Collaboration-Litigation Continuum

 Mediation: Mediation is a "triangular" model of Alternative Dispute Resolution (ADR).
 In the mediation model, the parties meet with a neutral third person — the mediator — whose role is to help the parties reach a negotiated resolution of their dispute.
 Family Courts in California will generally require divorcing couples to attempt mediation before any custody litigation can be undertaken.
 Each court has mediators who work with the court directly; or, as an alternative, private mediation services are offered by both attorneys and social workers/psychologists who have completed mediation training.
 As a general rule, attorney mediators work on property-related disputes, while child development mediators work on custody disputes.